wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.5 =
+- The "Other Amount" input field type is now set to "number".
+This will work better on mobile devices.

 = 4.4 =
 - Added a new shortcode parameter so you can optionally set the "rm" variable via the shortcode.